HyphnKnight/generator-teflon/README.md

 [File Reference](#page)

 ### How to add elements
 **Collections** are the folders right below the `source/elements/` folder.
 In order to add new elements to a project, first you need to add an appropriate collection folder or choose an existing one.
 The initial collection folders are `source/elements/subtle/` and `source/elements/core/`.
-The subtle collection is a normal collection and behaves like any collection you might create, however the core collection has a special property.
-Any element in the core collection will be inlined into the page instead of being linked to.
-The goal here is to reduce the time to first render and first interactive state.
+The core collection has a special property, any of its element will be inlined into the page instead of being linked to.
+Inlined elements can be used to reduce the time to first render and interactive state.

-**Elements** are generated from jade files, html files or folders located inside of each collection folder.
-To use a prebuilt element simply create a collection folder and drop the html file in it.
+**Elements** are created from jade files, html files or directories.
+To use a prebuilt element create a collection folder and drop the html file into it.
 For more complicated element creation see [below](#how-to-create-an-element).

 [File Reference](#elements)

 ### How to add styles & scripts
-When building a polymer project, global scripts and css files are still useful.
-I personally use `underscore.js` and `normalize.css` as starting points for my projects.
-In order to use your own external libraries all you need to do is add them to the `source/elements/core/core-scripts` folder and the `source/elements/core/core-styles` folder.
+In order to use your own external style and script files, add them to the `source/elements/core/core-scripts` folder and the `source/elements/core/core-styles` folder.
 You will need to add links in the `source/elements/core/core-styles/index.jade` for your styles and `source/elements/core/core-scripts/index.jade` for your scripts.
-This ensures the javascript files will be linted and transpiled from ES6 and css files will be compiled from sass or scss if applicable then auto-prefixed and organized.
-These files don't actually make it to the final product, they only exist in the final project as inlined scripts and styles.
+This ensures the javascript files will be linted and transpiled from ES6.
+It also ensures css files will be compiled from sass or scss if applicable then auto-prefixed and organized.
+Please note these files only exist in the final project as inlined scripts and styles.

 [File Reference](#scripts-and-styles)

 ## How to create an element
 The goal of Teflon is to provide a large degree of flexibility when building out elements.
-For a file to be understood as element to be processed it needs to be either a template file ( `.jade` or `.html` ) located directly inside of a collection folder.
-Files like this must be self contained, which means no imported files besides other elements.
-The other type of element is defined by creating a folder underneath a collection.
-Inside this folder must be either an `index.jade` or `index.html` file to represent the main template file to deliver.
-Any file you place inside the folder will be processed: script files; style files; and even other template files.
-I find this useful for building out elements that only exist as children of specific other elements.
+For a file to be registered as an element it needs to be a template file ( `.jade` or `.html` ) located directly inside of a collection folder.
+Files like this must be self contained so no imported files besides other elements are to be used.
+If you would like to import style or script files instead create a directory.
+Inside this directory there must be either an `index.jade` or `index.html` file to represent the main template file.
+Any script, style or template file you place inside the folder will be processed.
+This is useful for building out elements that only exist as children of specific other elements.
 For example, in `source/elements/subtle/subtle-dropdown` the `subtle-dropdown-option.jade` is an element only used inside of `elements/subtle/subtle-dropdown.html`.
 In that same example you can see how the `option-style.css` and the `option-script.js` files are processed and parsed and inlined in the same way as the `script.js` and `style.scss` files.

 [File Reference](#elements)

-## With thanks to the communities and individuals who build and support the following...
+## With thanks to the communities and individuals who build and support the following:
 * autoprefixer
 * babel
 * csscomb